ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 SSL client/server configuration.

 Support for SSL is provided by the `libpoco` library.
-The interface is described in the file [SSLManager.h](https://github.com/ClickHouse-Extras/poco/blob/master/NetSSL_OpenSSL/include/Poco/Net/SSLManager.h)
+The available configuration options are explained in [SSLManager.h](https://github.com/ClickHouse-Extras/poco/blob/master/NetSSL_OpenSSL/include/Poco/Net/SSLManager.h).
+Default values can be found in [SSLManager.cpp](https://github.com/ClickHouse-Extras/poco/blob/master/NetSSL_OpenSSL/src/SSLManager.cpp).

 Keys for server/client settings:

 -   privateKeyFile – The path to the file with the secret key of the PEM certificate.
 The file may contain a key and certificate at the same time.
 -   certificateFile – The path to the client/server certificate file in PEM format.
 You can omit it if `privateKeyFile` contains the certificate.
--   caConfig – The path to the file or directory that contains trusted root certificates.
+-   caConfig (default: none) – The path to the file or directory that contains trusted CA certificates.
+If this points to a file, it must be in PEM format and can contain several CA certificates.
+If this points to a directory, it must contain one .pem file per CA certificate.
+The filenames are looked up by the CA subject name hash value.
+Details can be found in the man page of [SSL_CTX_load_verify_locations](https://www.openssl.org/docs/man3.0/man3/SSL_CTX_load_verify_locations.html).
--   verificationMode – The method for checking the node’s certificates.
+-   verificationMode (default: relaxed) – The method for checking the node’s certificates.
 Details are in the description of the [Context](https://github.com/ClickHouse-Extras/poco/blob/master/NetSSL_OpenSSL/include/Poco/Net/Context.h) class.
 Possible values: `none`, `relaxed`, `strict`, `once`.
--   verificationDepth – The maximum length of the verification chain.
+-   verificationDepth (default: 9) – The maximum length of the verification chain.
 Verification will fail if the certificate chain length exceeds the set value.
--   loadDefaultCAFile – Indicates that built-in CA certificates for OpenSSL will be used.
-Acceptable values: `true`, `false`. \|
+-   loadDefaultCAFile (default: true) – Wether built-in CA certificates for OpenSSL will be used.
+ClickHouse assumes that builtin CA certificates are in the file `/etc/ssl/cert.pem` (resp. the directory `/etc/ssl/certs`) or in file (resp. directory) specified by the environment variable `SSL_CERT_FILE` (resp. `SSL_CERT_DIR`).
--   cipherList – Supported OpenSSL encryptions.
-For example: `ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH`.
+-   cipherList (default: `ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH`) - Supported OpenSSL encryptions.
--   cacheSessions – Enables or disables caching sessions.
+-   cacheSessions (default: false) – Enables or disables caching sessions.
 Must be used in combination with `sessionIdContext`.
 Acceptable values: `true`, `false`.
--   sessionIdContext – A unique set of random characters that the server appends to each generated identifier.
+-   sessionIdContext (default: `${application.name}`) – A unique set of random characters that the server appends to each generated identifier.
 The length of the string must not exceed `SSL_MAX_SSL_SESSION_ID_LENGTH`.
 This parameter is always recommended since it helps avoid problems both if the server caches the session and if the client requested caching.
 Default value: `${application.name}`.
--   sessionCacheSize – The maximum number of sessions that the server caches.
-Default value: 1024\*20.
-0 – Unlimited sessions.
+-   sessionCacheSize (default: [1024\*20](https://github.com/ClickHouse/boringssl/blob/master/include/openssl/ssl.h#L1978)) – The maximum number of sessions that the server caches.
+A value of 0 means unlimited sessions.
--   sessionTimeout – Time for caching the session on the server.
+-   sessionTimeout (default: [2h](https://github.com/ClickHouse/boringssl/blob/master/include/openssl/ssl.h#L1926)) – Time for caching the session on the server.
--   extendedVerification – Automatically extended verification of certificates after the session ends.
-Acceptable values: `true`, `false`.
+-   extendedVerification (default: false) – If enabled, verify that the certificate CN or SAN matches the peer hostname.
--   requireTLSv1 – Require a TLSv1 connection.
+-   requireTLSv1 (default: false) – Require a TLSv1 connection.
 Acceptable values: `true`, `false`.
--   requireTLSv1_1 – Require a TLSv1.1 connection.
+-   requireTLSv1_1 (default: false) – Require a TLSv1.1 connection.
 Acceptable values: `true`, `false`.
--   requireTLSv1_2 – Require a TLSv1.2 connection.
+-   requireTLSv1_2 (default: false) – Require a TLSv1.2 connection.
 Acceptable values: `true`, `false`.
--   fips – Activates OpenSSL FIPS mode.
+-   fips (default: false) – Activates OpenSSL FIPS mode.
 Supported if the library’s OpenSSL version supports FIPS.
--   privateKeyPassphraseHandler – Class (PrivateKeyPassphraseHandler subclass) that requests the passphrase for accessing the private key.
+-   privateKeyPassphraseHandler (default: `KeyConsoleHandler`)– Class (PrivateKeyPassphraseHandler subclass) that requests the passphrase for accessing the private key.
 For example: `<privateKeyPassphraseHandler>`, `<name>KeyFileHandler</name>`, `<options><password>test</password></options>`, `</privateKeyPassphraseHandler>`.
--   invalidCertificateHandler – Class (a subclass of CertificateHandler) for verifying invalid certificates.
+-   invalidCertificateHandler (default: `ConsoleCertificateHandler`) – Class (a subclass of CertificateHandler) for verifying invalid certificates.
 For example: `<invalidCertificateHandler> <name>ConsoleCertificateHandler</name> </invalidCertificateHandler>` .
--   disableProtocols – Protocols that are not allowed to use.
+-   disableProtocols (default: "") – Protocols that are not allowed to use.
--   preferServerCiphers – Preferred server ciphers on the client.
+-   preferServerCiphers (default: false) – Preferred server ciphers on the client.

 **Example of settings:**